Leg pain is a common problem. It can be due to a cramp, injury, or other cause.

 Pain - leg; Aches - leg; Cramps - leg

 Marcussen B, Hogrefe C, Amendola A. Leg pain and exertional compartment syndromes.
 In: Miller MD, Thompson SR, eds.
-DeLee & Drez's Orthopaedic Sports Medicine.
+DeLee & Drez's Orthopaedic Sports Medicine: Principles and Practice.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 112.